MicrosoftDocs/learn/learn-pr/wwl-azure/describe-azure-compute-networking-services/includes/14-summary.md

 ## Additional resources<br>

-For more information on some of the topics covered in this module or related topics, see the following resources.
+The following additional resources are intended to provide more information on topics in this module or on additional topics related to this module.<br>